 The most trusted name in the business is Radio Taxi, which can be contacted by telephone (4585-5544) ahead of time or hailed on the street.
 Many tourism organizations warn against hailing a taxi on the street, but we see no reason to not hail a Radio Taxi.
 Since Radio Taxis list the driver’s information on the back of the driver’s seat, many Buenos Aires residents recommend this company as the safest.

-Currently the taxis’ starting fee is $7.30 pesos and charge 73 centavos each click during the day, $8.90 pesos and 89 centavos at night (May 2012).
-Clicks are a combination of time and distance that only scholars understand.
+Currently the taxis’ starting fee is $16.90 pesos and charge $1.69 centavos each click during the day, it is 20% more at night after 10:00 pm to 6:00 am (Sept 2015).
+Clicks are a combination of time and distance that only the most well schooled scholars understand.

 Remises are taxis that are arranged over the phone, and are generally reserved for long-distance trips.
 Remises will arrive at specified times and locations and have standardized fees, which vary according to distance traveled and/or destination.
 Remis drivers will even wait at the airports with signs for the arranged client/party.
 If you want to arrange for a remis or airport pick up let us know!